pedroelbanquero/nos-carmichael-spell/README.md

 When the primes are weak (with small period) you have a lot more probabilities than in factorization to decrypt the message.

-To me seems clear you don't have the same probabilities.
-And are linked to different things, the error was than carmichael always is calculated with p or 1 -1 and no with the real period in decimal expansion.
-Because many primes have strong period like reptend primes, and others no. Who generate more or less posibilities , liki the opposite case when the factors are small in order to N like 2049 you can observe is more easy find a numnber who factorize than decrypt a message.
+Seems clear in some cases you have mor multiples who gcd n multiple = factor is more probable, and others is more probable decrypt befor find a multiple with common factor from 0 to N.

 *Libs.Events> rsigma 2049